 To Save a Thousand Souls has been bulk-ordered by over 100 U.S. dioceses, and has become the standard “catechism for discernment” throughout the country.
-It has been translated into Spanish and Romanian, and re-printed in Mexico, Europe, and Asia.
+It has been translated into Spanish, French, and Romanian, and re-printed in Mexico, Europe, and Asia.

 Readers are enthusiastic in their praise for To Save a Thousand Souls, saying it is easy to read and answers almost all their questions about discerning their vocation.
 Many young men who have read the book have gone on to enter seminary.

 “Fr.
 Brannen’s book is tremendous—inspirational, imminently practical, and amazingly comprehensive.
 It is a clearly written “how to” manual filled with solid advice for men discerning the priesthood.
 A marvelous work of immense value.”

 – Fr.
 Len Plazewski, Past President of the National Conference of Diocesan Vocation Directors

 “This is an outstanding book, specifically for diocesan priests and those concerned with their work and spirituality.
 A really needed book in this Year for Priests.”